9ao9ai9ar/stack-exchange-backup/README.md

 * `OUT_DIR`: the folder to download your files to.

-* `API_KEY`: a token that grants an increased download quota.
+* `API_KEY`: a token that grants an increased query quota.
   A default API key is included and used automatically in the script.
   To access the API without using a key, assign an empty string as the value to this option.

 * `LIMIT_RATE`: a soft limit imposed on the running program.
-  It is stated [in no uncertain terms](https://api.stackexchange.com/docs/throttle) that the Stack Exchange API considers 30+ requests per second per IP to be very abusive, and will thus ban any rogue IP from making further requests to it for a period of time, typically within a few minutes.
+  It is [stated](https://api.stackexchange.com/docs/throttle) in no uncertain terms that the Stack Exchange API considers 30+ requests per second per IP to be very abusive, and will thus ban any rogue IP from making further requests to it for a period of time, typically within a few minutes.

 ## Output

 ### Directory Layout

+The output directory layout is mostly a replication of the short form structures of the [Stack Exchange engine URLs](https://meta.stackexchange.com/q/332237) with minor differences.

 ```txt
 stack_user_<ACCOUNT_ID>/